Using a demon to determine the temperature and the chemical potential

 Algorithm

 2. Choose a random site in the phase space lattice.
 If there is no particle at that site, take a particle from the demon and add it to the site if the demon has sufficient energy to do so and at least one particle.
-The energy for adding to a site may include an infinite hard core if two particles are at the same location in position space or a negative unit of energy if there is an occupied nearest neighbor site in position space.

-If there is a particle at the random site, remove the particle and give it to the demon if the system energy is lowered or if the demon has sufficient energy to give to the system.
+3. If there is a particle at the random site, remove the particle and give it to the demon if the system energy is lowered or if the demon has sufficient energy to give to the system.
 Removing a particle can lower the energy of the system because particles have positive kinetic energy or can raise the energy if there is an attractive interaction with a neighboring particle.

-3. Repeat step 2 many times.
+4. Repeat steps 2 and 3 many times.

-4. Compute the probability of the demon having energy Ed and particle number Nd once the system and the demon have reached equilibrium.
+5. Compute the probability of the demon having energy Ed and particle number Nd once the system and the demon have reached equilibrium.

 Note that the total energy of the demon plus the system is fixed, and the total number of particles is fixed.
 The demon is a facilitator and allows the system's energy and particle number to change by exchanging particles.
 We could consider a separate Monte Carlo move to move a particle from one phase space lattice site to another, but this move is equivalent to removing and adding a particle in two steps and thus is not necessary.